 SAFARI AT MINNERIYA NATIONAL PARK (optional)

 Minneriya national park safari is an optional activity and can be included to your Sri Lanka cultural triangle tour.
-The Minneriya safari lasts around 2 hours and you will be able to spot large number such as wild elephnats, deer, monkeys, crocodiles, wild buffaloes.
+The Minneriya safari lasts around 2 hours and you will be able to spot a large number such as wild elephnats, deer, monkeys, crocodiles, wild buffaloes.

 Minneriya national park is most popular to spot wild elephnats and there is a chance of spotting large herds of wild elephants here.
 A large number of the wild elephant gathering is sighted in the grasslands of the park near the Minneriya tank.
 The herd of wild elephants exceeds several hundred in some instances.

-Overnight stay Hotel in Habarana / Sigiriya.
+Overnight stay Hotel in Habarana / Sigiriya